-This International Women’s Day, we’re celebrating the women farmers, entrepreneurs, leaders, and disruptors who inspire us every day.
-These women have gone above and beyond to bring positive change to food and agriculture in communities all over the world!
+This International Women’s Day, we’re celebrating the farmers, entrepreneurs, leaders, and disruptors who inspire us every day.
+These women have gone above and beyond to bring positive change to food and agriculture in communities around the world!

 Some of our greatest inspirations come from women who run successful businesses with the intention of making a lasting impact on their communities.
 Sarah and Tamara are two such exceptional women who focus on changing their food landscapes with fresh and local produce.
 As business owners, entrepreneurs, and farmers (not to mention loving homemakers and mothers), they see themselves as small building blocks in the creating a healthier society.

 Olivia’s role as campus farmer combines nutrition and education in a whole new way.
 As an employee of the Fresh Ideas food service group, she manages a Leafy Green Machine on Maryville’s campus, bringing students unprecedented access to fresh food directly in their dining halls.
 She also manages interns and gives presentations throughout the semester on topics of sustainability, food production, food waste, and the power of green initiatives on campus and in our daily lives.

 Jill caught our attention with her work at the Stone Barns Center.
 Jill’s motivation for building the Center came from her previous experience at the Nature Conservancy, where she saw how much our current food production methods are directly contributing to global environmental issues.
 While many people recognize these deficiencies in our food system, Jill actually decided to do something about it!
 She created the Stone Barns Center with two goals: to innovate and experiment with crop production, and to facilitate learning for anyone who is interested in changing a broken food system.

 Whynot farm in statesville, NC and Chuckey, TN